Cheapest time to fly to Sydney

 Known as one of the world’s most fun and gorgeous metropolises, Sydney is one good-looking, good-time city.
 Offering a seductive mix of year-round sunshine, beaches and bush, an ambitious and multicultural foodie scene and modern, vibrant streets, it’s great for travellers who like to get active and explore.
 Visitors to Sydney flock to see its famous opera house from afar, to peer inside or to even catch a show.
 The Sydney Harbour National Park includes deserted coves and wild beaches, ancient rock art and cute towns.

 Head to the Rocks district around Harbour Bridge to explore Sydney’s convict past and some of its oldest streets.
 Don’t miss the bustling Rocks Market or the Museum of Contemporary Art, where some of the country’s best up-and-coming artists exhibit.
-For the quintessential feel-good Sydney experience, head to Bondi Beach, where you can surf, swim, stroll or relax at a beachside bar with ocean views.
+For the quintessential feel-good Sydney experience, hop on a bus to Bondi Beach, where you can surf and swim, or relax at a seafront bar with ocean views.

 Don't forget before you fly

 British travellers need a visa to enter Australia.
 Two kinds of electronic visas are available for British citizens.
 The eVisitor visa is issued directly from the Department of Immigration and Border Protection for free.
-The Electronic Travel Authority (ETA) visa can be issued from your travel agent or airline for a small service fee.
-Upon arriving in Australia, you will be asked to show that you have sufficient funds for your holiday and proof of a return or onward flight.
+The Electronic Travel Authority (ETA) visa can be issued from your travel agent or airline for a small fee.
+Upon arriving in Australia, you'll also be asked to show that you have proof of a return or onward flight.